Exercises – Long Day#

 Exercise 2: Real Eigenvalues and Eigenvectors#

-This exercise should be solved purely by hand.
-As in the previous exercise we consider the matrix
+As in the previous Exercise we consider the matrix

 \[\begin{split}{\mathbf A}=\left[\begin{array}{cc} -5 & 10\\ 1 & 4\end{array}\right] \in \mathbb{R}^{2 \times 2}\,.\end{split}\]